csalgo70/DevLabs/WebApiDemo.md

             return NotFound();
         }
         // this is intentionally done here for the demo.
-UOW would be a better place. var manager = await _repository.FindAsync(e => e.EmployeeId == emp.ManagerId);
+UOW would be a better place.
+        // also not using it as navigation property with EF lazy loading for a reason. var manager = await _repository.FindAsync(e => e.EmployeeId == emp.ManagerId);

         var directReports = await _repository.FindAllAsync(e => e.ManagerId == emp.EmployeeId);